 Paddy spent an entire day looking for a wedding suit and went to pretty much every suit shop in Birmingham.
 By the end of the day I’d had enough and almost committed to a suit I didn’t love.
 Luckily the guy at the shop took forever to serve us and we left.
 We stumbled into one final shop and found the one.

 Any advice for those planning their wedding now?

-Charlotte: Stop worrying – if something goes wrong you’re surrounded by the people that love you the most and they will either fix it or not care in the slightest.
+Stop worrying!
+If something goes wrong you’re surrounded by the people that love you the most and they will either fix it or not care in the slightest.
 When will you ever have all of your favourite people in the same place again?!
 Enjoy it and don’t rush it!
 We planned ours in 6 months and it went amazingly well but we could have done with a year.
 I think because we had our wedding in a different country it meant that our guests travelling from England felt as though they were on holiday so they’re less worried about going to work the next day and more into the party!!

-Patrick: Be chilled and enjoy the day, people don’t see all the behind scenes stuff and think that everything runs smoothly, so just smile and wave.
+Be chilled and enjoy the day, people don’t see all the behind scenes stuff and think that everything runs smoothly, so just smile and wave.

 What was your biggest surprise on your wedding day?